digideskio/captiv8/README.md

 Captivate
 =======
-Essentially the source code for the new social media web API that i'm working on.
+Essentially the source code for the new social media website that i'm working on.
+To be able to use the site, you're going to have to export captiv8.sql into a database.
-If you want to collab on the project, either PM me here or on skype, my username's nolvorite over there too.

-I work like a turtle.